AIM-120 AMRAAM: Foreign sales

-In March 2019, the US Department of State and Defense Security Cooperation Agency formally signed off on a US$240.5 million foreign military sale to support Australia’s introduction of the NASAMS and LAND 19 Phase 7B program.
+In March 2019, the US Department of State and Defense Security Cooperation Agency formally signed off on a US$240.5 million foreign military sale to support Australia's introduction of the NASAMS and LAND 19 Phase 7B program.
 As part of the deal, the Australian government requested up to 108 Raytheon AIM-120C-7 AMRAAM, six AIM-120C-7 AMRAAM Air Vehicles Instrumented; and six spare AIM-120C-7 AMRAAM guidance sections.

 In December 2019, the United States Congress approved the sale of AIM-120C-7/C-8 to the Republic of Korea.
 According to the Federal Register document, the AIM-120C-8 is a refurbished version of AIM-120C-7, which replaced some discontinued parts with equivalent commercial parts and its capabilities are identical to AIM-120C-7.
 This was the first time the C-8 version of AMRAAM has appeared in the US arms sales contract.
 Later, Japan, the Netherlands, the UAE, Spain and Norway received approval to purchase AIM-120C-8s.
 In November 2021, Saudi Arabia received approval to purchase 280 AIM-120C-7/C-8s.

-Canada, the United Kingdom, Australia and Norway have been approved to purchase the AIM-120D.
-Norway ordered 205 AIM-120D and 60 AIM-120D3 in November 2022.
+Canada, United Kingdom, Australia and Norway have been approved to purchase the AIM-120D.
+Norway ordered 205 AIM-120D and 60 AIM-120D-3 in November 2022, and an unspecified number of AIM-120C-8 in October 2024.

+In March 2023, the United States government agreed to sell 200 AIM-120C-8 missiles to Taiwan.

+In mid 2023 Germany has requested the purchase of more than 1,000 AIM-120 C8 missiles in addition to the MBDA Meteor which are to be used by the German Air Force.

+In November 2023, the Swedish Defence Materiel Administration signed a contract worth US$605 million to purchase the AIM-120C-8, replacing the older AIM-120B, which will be sold back to the US for further donation to Ukraine.

+In January 2024, Turkish Air Force ordered 952 AIM-120C-8s included in a larger package of sales worth over US$23 billion.

+In October 2024, Argentine Air Force ordered 36 AIM-120C-8s and 2 AIM-120C-8 guidance sections included in a larger package of sales worth over US$941 million.

+In July 2025, the US Department of State and Defense Security Cooperation Agency approved a possible Foreign Military Sale to the Government of Egypt of National Advanced Surface-to-Air Missile System and related elements of logistics and program support for an estimated cost of $4.67 billion.
+This is the first time AIM-120 AMRAAM is sold to Egypt.
+It includes 100 AMRAAM-ER (Extended Range) missiles, 100 AIM-120C-8 AMRAAMs, 600 AIM-9X Sidewinder Block II missiles, four AN/MPQ-64F1 Sentinel radar systems, among other equipment.

+In September 2025, the US Department of State and Defense Security Cooperation Agency approved a Foreign Military Sale to Germany of 400 AIM-120D-3 for $1.23 billion.
+Germany plans to equip their future fleet of F35 fighters with this missile.